Mad Hatter (DC Comics): Skills and abilities

-While the Mad Hatter has no inherent superpowers, he is a brilliant 'neurotechnician' with considerable knowledge on how to dominate and control the human mind, either through hypnosis or direct technological means.
+While the Mad Hatter has no inherent superpowers, he is a 'neurotechnician' with considerable knowledge on how to dominate and control the human mind, either through hypnosis or direct technological means.
 Usually, the Hatter places his mind control devices in the brims of hats, but has been known to utilize other devices as well.
 More recently, he has been able to directly influence the minds of others at a distance without any apparent equipment.
 However, this is most likely not a newly emerging superhuman ability; more likely, his skill at miniaturizing and concealing technology, and advances upon his original technology, have probably allowed him to develop technology that permits him to use a device hidden upon his person (such as in his hat) to project mind controlling powers in the manner of a meta-human ability such as telepathic powers.

 The Mad Hatter is not above using his own inventions on himself, such as creating a hat that can cause him both extreme bliss, as well as return him to lucidity when he deems it necessary.
 Despite his small stature, the Mad Hatter has been known to exhibit surprising strength and agility from time to time.
 In the graphic novel Madness, the Mad Hatter is shown as impressively holding his own in a fistfight with Batman atop a moving train.